STEM refers to the group of academic disciplines including Science, Technology, Engineering and Mathematics. Examples of STEM are:

 - National Girls Collaborative Project: NGCP works to bring together organizations that are available throughout the U.S. in order to inform and encourage young girls and women to pursue STEM careers.

 - Women in Engineering ProActive Network: WEPAN aims to leverage research and best practices to promote the inclusion of women within the field of engineering.

 STEM Scholarships for Women

-There are a variety of degrees available — traditional science degrees and online science degrees — with a variety of scholarships specific to women.
+There are a variety of traditional science degrees and online science degrees with various scholarships specific to women.
 These include: